Graph-Based Modeling and Decomposition of Hierarchical Optimization Problems: Graph-Based Decomposition

 The BD algorithm is summarized in Algorithm \ref{alg:NBD}.
 The maximum number of iterations, $K_{max}$, the tolerance $\epsilon_{tol}$, and any cut data are set.
-An iteration of the algorithm consists in first solving the root subproblem, \eqref{eq:NBD_root}, which gives a lower bound on the solution.
+An iteration of the algorithm consists of first solving the root subproblem, \eqref{eq:NBD_root}, which gives a lower bound on the solution.
 Then, each stage is sequentially solved (including all subproblems in that stage) with feasible solutions of the previous stage fixed in the current stage.
-The feasible solutions that are passed to the next stage are not required to be the optimal solutions of the previous stage; in some cases, other feasible solutions can be chosen, such as by using a regularization procedure \cite{lemarechal1995new, ruszczynski1986regularized, pecci2024regularized}, which can yield better cuts.
+The feasible solutions that are passed to the next stage are not required to be the optimal solutions of the previous stage; in some cases, other feasible solutions can be chosen, such as by using a regularization procedure \cite{lemarechal1995new,ruszczynski1986regularized,pecci2024regularized}, which can yield better cuts.
 After each subproblem is solved, the upper bound is computed.
 If the gap between the upper and lower bounds is below $\epsilon_{tol}$, the solutions at the iteration that yielded the upper bound are returned.
 If not, new cuts are computed and added to the respective root and subproblems, and the process is repeated.
 Note that the initial pass through the stages is often considered a forward pass because each stage is solved sequentially.
-The computation of new cuts is often considered a backward pass because it can likewise be a sequential process starting at the last stage and proceeding backward to the first.
-We also note that we place the computation of cuts at the end of the iteration, but it is not required that these be performed at the end.
-In many cases, these cuts can be generated at the same time as the forward pass (this is the case for LPs when using Benders cuts which come from dual information of the optimal subproblem solution); however, we place this at the end of our algorithm since the computation of cuts can be a separate process (such can be the case for MILP subproblems).
+The computation of new cuts is often considered a backward pass because it can likewise be a sequential process starting at the last stage and proceeding backward to the first, adding a cut to the previous stage before resolving it.
 If the number of iterations reaches $K_{max}$ without reaching the solver tolerance, the algorithm terminates.